Klest94/Bellatrex/README.md

 - 🐛 **Test and Report Issues:** if you encounter any bugs, inconsistencies, or simply find areas for improvement, open an [issue](https://github.com/KlestDedja/Bellatrex/issues) and share example code and error traces.
 - ⭐ **Give a star Bellatrex:** it will make the project more visible to others and motivate ongoing voluntary development.
 - 💡 **Create your own feature**: have an idea for a useful addition?
 Open a PR for self-contained changes, or open an issue first to discuss possible designs, usefulness, and alignment with the project.
 - 🔧 **Contribute code:** open a PR directly for small fixes, or open an issue first to discuss larger changes.
-See [ROADMAP.md](./ROADMAP.md) for planned features.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for the local quality checks and [ROADMAP.md](./ROADMAP.md) for planned features.

 ## References